 Also do your own homework on home sales, by checking out websites containing real estate listings, such as www.realtor.com, by the National Association of Realtors (NAR), and websites that collect data on actual selling prices, such as Zillow or Trulia.
-For more on the subject, see the Nolo article “Listing Your House: What List Price Should You Set?”
+For more on the subject, see Listing Your House: What List Price Should You Set?

-Houses that the agent has sold within the last year (addresses and prices).
-Listing and sales dates and prices will give you a good sense of the agent's success selling homes.
-If there's a big gap (in a negative way) between the listing price and the selling price of homes the agent sold in the past year, the agent might be unrealistic when recommending a listing price.
-Or if the agent's listings took an unusually long time to sell (if at all), this may tell you the house wasn't priced appropriately (or marketed enough).
+Asking for listing and sales dates and prices (including addresses) will give you a good sense of the agent's recent success at selling homes.
+If there's a big gap between the listing price and the selling price of homes the agent sold in the past year (in other words, the homes have sold for less than the agent listed them at), the agent might be unrealistic when recommending a listing price.
+Or if the agent's listings took an unusually long time to sell (if at all), this could tell you the house wasn't priced appropriately (or marketed enough).

-Suggested marketing plan.
 Find out how the agent plans to bring your house to the attention of interested buyers—and why the agent believes past strategies will work for your home.
 If the agent doesn't do open houses or take out ads in local newspapers, and you think those would be good ways to sell your house, find out why.

 A good agent will provide specific advice on what would make your house more marketable—such as a major downsizing of house furniture, yard cleanup, painting, and other spiffing up.
-In cases of older properties, the agent may suggest you arrange a professional inspection by an experienced contractor so that you are aware of any hidden problems.
-(This won't be the same person who does an inspection for the buyer.
-See the Nolo article “Getting a Home Inspection” for details.)
+In cases of older properties, the agent might suggest you arrange a professional inspection by an experienced contractor so that you are aware of any hidden problems.
+(This won't be the same person who does an inspection for the buyer, as described in Getting a Home Inspection Before a Real Estate Purchase.)